 Job markets with low unemployment rates tend to be favourable for job seekers, so in those cases you may feel there’s no harm in not continuing contact with a recruiter.
 However, everything you do and don’t do during the recruitment process gives the recruiter an idea of the sort of person you are, for better or for worse.
 Ghosting will leave a negative impression of you with the recruiter and with the companies they’re representing.
 The world is small, recruiters are very well-networked, and word of your actions can spread, especially if you continue to apply for jobs in the same industry or location.

 No matter what stage you are at in the recruitment process, it is beneficial to respond to your recruiter’s messages and to keep them updated on your current situation.
 You can send an email to the recruiter thanking them for the opportunity to meet, for the interview(s) that took place, or for a job offer if you received one.
 If you feel you are not a good fit for the company or role, are holding out for other opportunities, or have another offer that you’re considering; be honest and let the recruiter know!
 It may feel uncomfortable in the moment, but everyone will leave feeling respected, and the recruiter will be more likely to consider you for future opportunities and to speak positively about you to potential employers.

-Georgia Harper, Recruitment Consultant & Branch Manager for our Vancouver office, shares some thoughts on ghosting:
+Georgia Harper, Director of Recruitment here at The Headhunters, shares some thoughts on ghosting:

 “Recruiters really do care about our candidates!
 When you don’t show up for an interview, or don’t return our calls after we’ve built a relationship, our first response is to worry that something bad may have happened you!
 Once we know you’re actually okay and that we’ve just been ghosted, the trust has been broken.